 Recalling apartheid South Africa’s ‘separate and unequal’ legislation, Israel’s recently enacted nation-state law clarifies that Israel is an ethno-nationalist state, by definition a racist state, which ‘views the development of Jewish settlement as a national value, and will act to encourage and promote its establishment and consolidation’.
 This constitutionally enshrines Jewish supremacy, telling Arab, Druze, Christian and other citizens that they are not equal.

 All of this is so tragic.
 Instead of retreating behind our walls, we need to stretch out our hands across our ravaged planet’s oceans and barricades.
-Professor Nurit Bird-David fully sympathises with the boycott, while expressing pride in the fact that the University of Haifa is the most pluralistic institution of higher learning in Israel.
+Although she does not support BDS, Professor Nurit Bird-David sympathises with my position, while expressing pride in the fact that the University of Haifa is the most pluralistic institution of higher learning in Israel.
 I should add that the Israeli Anthropological Association (IAA), of which Professor Bird-David is past President, has taken an admirably principled stand, for example by refusing cooperation with the exclusionary Israeli educational institutions now operating in the Occupied Palestinian Territories.
 According to a recent statement from the Israeli Anthropological Association’s current President, Professor Nir Avieli, his organization has ‘chosen to stand in solidarity with the Palestinian people in general, and in particular with Palestinian students and academics whose right to an education is violated by the establishment and maintenance, in their own territories, of institutions which they are barred from attending.’

 While respecting the boycott, I am concerned not to endanger the internationalist links between anti-racist archaeologists and anthropologists in Britain and our colleagues struggling under much more severe pressures in Israel.
 I cannot possibly go, but what a wasted opportunity this is.